malloydata/malloy/docs/_src/language/source.md

 ### Renaming Fields

-Fields from an explore's source may be renamed in the context of the new explore.
-This is useful when the original name is not descriptive, or has a different meaning in the new explore.
+Fields from a source may be renamed in the context of the new source.
+This is useful when the original name is not descriptive, or has a different meaning in the new context.
 ```malloy
 source: flights is table('malloy-data.faa.flights') {
   rename: facility_type is fac_type